Re-thinking concatenation

 Full-fledged prototype

 It performs well on micros.
-We’re even beating the current MH-based on some of the micros.
+We’re even beating the current MH-based on some of the micros, though it regresses a bit on others.

 ---